Nine nominated in the Central Queensland Regional Queensland Training Awards

 By Greg Chapman

-CQUniversity’s vocational education and training (VET) has once again been recognised with eight students and a teacher named as finalists in the 2025 Central Queensland Regional Queensland Training Awards.
+CQUniversity TAFE’s vocational education and training has once again been recognised with eight students and a teacher named as finalists in the 2025 Central Queensland Regional Queensland Training Awards.

-In the Harry Hauenschild Apprentice of the Year category, two CQU TAFE-trained apprentices have been named as finalists:
+In the Harry Hauenschild Apprentice of the Year category, two CQU TAFE-trained apprentices were named as finalists - Certificate III in Electrotechnology Electrician Georgia Beveridge, and Certificate III in Engineering – Mechanical Trade apprentice, Aloisa Pacher.

-CQU Emerald Metal Fabrication Teacher Andrew Abbas has also been named a finalist in the VET Teacher or Trainer of the Year category.
+CQU Emerald Metal Fabrication Teacher Andrew Abbas was also recognised with a nomination in the VET Teacher or Trainer of the Year category.

 Deputy Vice-Chancellor for VET and Business Development Peter Heilbuth said the record number of finalists was testament to the quality and relevance of CQU TAFE’s training.

-“CQUniversity is proud to see so many of our apprentices, trainees and students - and one of our fantastic trade teachers - named as finalists in these awards,” he said.
+“CQUniversity is proud to see so many of our apprentices, trainees and students - and one of our fantastic trade teachers - nominated in these awards,” he said.

 “I for one will be cheering them all on at the awards ceremony in July!”